 Let’s take a closer look at these TechCrunch Disrupt hackathon projects.

 ResCall Wins Nexmo Prize at the TechCrunch Disrupt Hackathon

 What really impressed the Nexmo judges about the ResCall entry was the app’s ability to use Amazon Lex to understand each caller’s message, whether it was the person in need or the help provider.
-Then using our Lex connector, ResCall can send the person in need an SMS letting them know that someone will be able to help them.
+Then, using our Lex connector, ResCall is able to send the person in need an SMS to let them know that someone will help them.
 Nexmo judges also liked that the app could connect the person in need and the help provider via the Nexmo Voice API.

 — Nexmo Developer (@NexmoDev) September 17, 2017

 Ultimately, the ResCall hack won the $5,000 prize because its developers had a great understanding of Lex and knew how to integrate it with the Nexmo API platform.
 The ResCall developer team members are Ernesto Freyre, Jonas Landman and Alex Davis.
 In addition to the Nexmo SMS and Voice APIs and Amazon Lex, ResCall was developed with React and Satori.
 The ResCall client and backend are both posted on GitHub.

 ProxyTel Masks Numbers Between Customers, Drivers for SMBs